mdiller/MangoByte/docs/docs.md

 ### Type: Pokemon [poke]:
 A pokemon cry.
 Try playing these with the `/pokecry` command

-### Type: (WIP) Custom [custom]:
+### Type: Custom [custom]:
-This clip type doesnt exist yet.
-In the past I've allowed a clip type called "url", and that has been removed in the latest rework.
-I'm planning on adding a new type of clip called "custom" that will be more powerful than url clips, and be easier to use.
-This hasn't been implemented yet, but I'll let you know (through the #updates channel on the [Mangobyte Help Server](https://discord.gg/d6WWHxx)) once I get around to implementing it.
+You can specify a custom clip for your intro or outro via the `/customclip` command.
+Note that the mp3 file you upload must be less than 4 seconds long.

 # Command and User Permissions